 7. Make every section count

 Having around 2 pages at your service is not the easiest, especially if you have extensive professional experience.
-For this reason, make sure you only include sections which are relevant and can add the biggest value to your resume.
+For this reason, make sure you only include sections that are relevant and add the most value to your resume.

 You can also achieve this by leaving some of your experience out, especially anything which isn’t 100% relevant to the job or company you’re applying for.
 (Like that waitressing job you did in college!)